hkmoon/b2/README.md

 ---

+# Missing functionality

+* Parallel solving
+* Numerical irreducible decomposition
+* Membership testing
+* and other algorithms

+Users wanting a more developed implementation are recommended to use [Bertini 1](https://bertini.nd.edu) or [homotopycontinuation.jl](https://www.juliahomotopycontinuation.org/), or one of the other packages implementing the theory.

+---

 # Building and Installing

-Please see [the Wiki compiling section](https://github.com/bertiniteam/b2/wiki/Compilation-Guide) for instructions on compiling Bertini2's core library, and companion Python bindings, PyBertini.
+Please see [the Wiki compiling section](https://github.com/bertiniteam/b2/wiki/Compilation-Guide) for instructions on compiling Bertini2's core library, and companion Python bindings.

 ---